shrionit/rest_api/README.md

 #### SQLite:

 > * Its lightweight and easy to setup.
-> * SQLite is serves as a conventional, table-oriented relational database. with just one file
+> * SQLite serves as a conventional, table-oriented relational database. with just one file